lexibank/tlopo/out/vol3/chapter12.md

 ### 3.4.
 Growth stage 9: ripe, flesh hardened

 Reconstructable terms for stage 9, 'ripe, flesh hardened', are POc &ast;matuqu, POc &ast;kulu and POc &ast;maRaf)o.
-Reflexes of POc &ast;matuqu have become the generic term for coconut in anum- ber of languages, suggesting that in the minds of speakers it is this stage that is prototypical of the coconut.
+Reflexes of POc &ast;matuqu have become the generic term for coconut in a number of languages, suggesting that in the minds of speakers it is this stage that is prototypical of the coconut.
 It is clearly the most useful, as the flesh is used for various culinary purposes.

 <table>
 <tr>